A lined row of parked Metro bus vehicles

 Provide more services, more often - a bus network that grows with us

-• State funding would deliver more bus services, more often – with our network expanded to new suburbs.
+• State Government funding that grows with our city means we can improve the frequency and reliability of bus services for you while expanding services to new suburbs across our bus network.
+The new agreement with the State will deliver more bus services, more often – with our network expanded to new suburbs.
 Starting with Brisbane's northside, our transport planners will work with the State Government to undertake annual bus network reviews.

 Deliver and expand turn-up-and-go Brisbane Metro services

 • Construction on stage one of Brisbane Metro is well underway and will introduce high-capacity and high-frequency turn-up-and-go services for our growing city.
-With metros arriving every 5 minutes during peak times, we’ll get you where you need to go at the times you want to travel.

 Fix bus to rail and deliver a true multi-modal network with more travel choices